wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/financial-services-customer-intelligence/includes/3-create-components-build-factory.md

 1. Provide your credit card details and select **Sign up**.

     > [!NOTE]
     > A credit card is only required to verify your identity.
 You will not be charged unless you upgrade your subscription.
-Please read the following Microsoft Docs to understand how to Avoid charges with your [Azure free account](https://docs.microsoft.com//azure/cost-management-billing/manage/avoid-charges-free-account/?azure-portal=true)
+Please read the following Microsoft Docs to understand how to avoid charges with your [Azure free account](//azure/cost-management-billing/manage/avoid-charges-free-account/)

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Azure portal credit card registration.](../media/azure-credit-card.png)](../media/azure-credit-card.png#lightbox)

-**Congratulations**, you've obtained a trial Azure subscription!.
+**Congratulations**, you've obtained a trial Azure subscription!

 ## Task 2: Create a resource group in Azure